carrieshenkayee/carrieshenkayee/README.md

 Software Developer
 ------------------

 Hi there!
 I am an artist at heart, a developer in mind.
-I will bring a unique blend of skillsets from the best of both worlds.
+Currently on a coding bootcamp at the School of Code.
+Previously worked in contemporary art galleries for 5 years.
+Trust me, I will bring a unique blend of skillsets from the best of both worlds.

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [𝘽𝙤𝙖𝙩 𝙏𝙧𝙞𝙥 - an energiser app](http://artology.netlify.app/)